What makes for a great guitar tone? How often do you hear people saying this line:

 Jimi used one of his black and white Strats (it goes markedly out of tune after his whammy frenzy half-way through) into a full Marshall plexi stack (with 6550 power tubes).
 This is Jimi’s most overt use of the Uni-Vibe, which squelches its liquid gold tone throughout the entire track.
 He also had a wah (Crybaby or Vox, we aren’t sure), an Axis Fuzz, a Fuzz Face and a Roger Mayer Octavia at his feet.
 Feedback, therefore volume, plays a major part in this song, too.
 In the hands of a master it’s a thrill on quite another level.

-If one were to talk about The Edge’s guitar tone, we definitely don’t think this song would spring to mind!
-His iconic dotted delay clean tone is what he’s famous for, but this particular sound is, by some margin, his most incredible.
+If one were to talk generally about The Edge’s guitar tone, I definitely don’t think this song would spring to mind!
+His iconic dotted delay clean tone is what he’s famous for, but this particular sound is, by some margin, his most incredible to my mind.
 Dirty, difficult to pin down and full of groove, The Fly (it pushed the Ninja Turtles tune off the no1 spot in the UK charts) is one of the greatest guitar tones ever created.

-There’s a bunch of overdrive there too, more that we usually hear with the Edge, and some definite wah pedal use.
+There’s a bunch of overdrive there too, more that you usually hear with the Edge, and some definite wah pedal use.
 The wah seems to be used more as a tone filter: the intro has a nasal twang and the solo has lots of sonic movement.
-We also hear some sort of modulation, but it’s such a mercurial sound, it could be a few things...
+I also hear some sort of modulation, but it’s such a mercurial sound, it could be a few things...

 There is, however, another important piece of potential evidence here.
-It’s little-known and therefore perhaps not true, but we did hear that the Edge, unhappy with his guitar’s sound in the overall mix, went back and laid down an additional overdub directly on top of the semi-final mix!
+It’s little-known and therefore perhaps not true, but I'm sure I read somewhere that the Edge, unhappy with his guitar’s sound in the overall mix, went back and laid down an additional overdub directly on top of the semi-final mix!
 This most unorthodox of moves may explain why it’s so hard to pin this tone down: one guitar alone cannot achieve it!
 Certainly, live performances of the song never sound like the recorded version, so perhaps there’s a grain of truth in this mysterious tale...

-We’d say that his tone from the David Lee Roth years is broadly similar, with tiny nuances that could be down to various factors.
+I’d say that his tone from the David Lee Roth years is broadly similar, with tiny nuances that could be down to various factors.
 Eddie is known as a tinkerer of his equipment, never able to leave things alone without first sawing into it or dipping it in wax.
-Debate rages on about what he played on which song, but we get a little bored about all that, because we already know what his best tone was.
+Debate rages on about what he played on which song, but I don't want to bog you down with all that, because I already know what his best tone was.
 It was this one:

 “I was just goofing off and experimenting.
 It wouldn’t have sounded good to use the flanger all the way through.
 The riff just needed a little bit here and there.
 It’s a cool, tasty little tidbit that I threw in there to draw attention to the riff.”

 Apart from the MXR flanger, Unchained was Eddie’s Frankenstein guitar and his modded Marshall.
 Lots of gain, lots of upper mids, total attitude.
-9-gauge strings are the way here, though Ed’s daftly thin .60mm plectrums are a bit much: they may work for him but we recommend trying a selection before slavishly copying this eccentric choice for shredding!
-Secret tip: Eddie holds his pick between thumb and middle finger, not index!
+9-gauge strings are the way here, though Ed’s daftly thin .60mm plectrums are a bit much: they may work for him but I recommend trying a selection of gauges before slavishly copying this eccentric choice for shredding!
+Secret tip: Eddie held his pick between thumb and middle finger, not index!
 It lets you tap easier...

 James Hetfield (Kirk Hammett only played solos on the records of this era) had already shown the world he was the boss of the monster-toned metal riff with the band's Master of Puppets and ...And Justice For All albums.
 His ability to create bone-shaking riffs that were also catchy and groovy was well established.
 Even so, his efforts on the Black Album (nobody uses its eponymous ‘actual’ title) went off the chart.